|Updated: 11th February 2016||Home||About||Contact Us||Diary||QRD||Rules||WFS||SHŌGUN||CONTACT!||Links|

 Since this page was originally written I have not only noted a great deal of typographical errors in the text, plus others in the illustrations, I've also had the chance to do more research and consequentially rethought some of the ideas herein expressed.
-However I won't be making the necessary corrections until the end of this year (2010), after our two Japanese tents have been completed and photographed.
-I'll then take the opportunity to fully revise this guide.
-Apologies for any inconvenience.
+I will revise this document in the near future, but in the meantime, here are two photos of the first of our Japanese tents or AKUNOYA or AKUSHA, deployed in September 2015 at a recruiting event:

 The principle purpose of this article is to provide on-line specifications for the maker of our Japanese tent.
 After completion, the article will be redrafted and include pictures of the results.

 DON'T PANIC!
 This friendly statement is here to assure you that the seemingly overly complicated diagrams set out in the How To section, are intended just to be comprehensive.
 They are, in fact not difficult to grasp (hopefully).
 They are there not only to show how to do a thing, but how to avoid costly and frustrating mistakes.
 Although not aimed at the absolute beginner, I have detailed some basic elements, such as certain seams and hems which are also used by the Japanese.
 I've done this because not everyone knows the right terms for a given seam, or alternatively agrees exactly what is meant by for example a "French Seam".